-Manage Dashk poards Create new dashboard Restore Defaults Favorites My Favorite Dashboards ge all your favorite dashboards. ٢ Popular Search Name Owner Shared With Private Dashboard ^ ~ 0 ~
+Manage Dashboard ls Create new dashboar rd Restore De faults Favorites My Favorite Dashboards This page allows you to manage all your favori te dashboards.
+0 Popular Search Name Owner Shared With Private Dashboard ^ ~ 0 -

 Note on dashboard permissions

 Jira administrators, as set inglobal permissions, can manage their users' shared dashboards in the Shared dashboardsmenu.
 Administrators can also change the ownership of a dashboard if the creator is unable to maintain the dashboard or its gadgets.
 See Managing shared dashboards for more information.